jordantseng/youtube-clone/README.md

 A: Compared to Javascript, I spent more time on CSS :(

 #### Q: Videojs and m3u8
 A: Before this project, I don't have any knowledge relevant to live streaming.
-It did take me some time to understand what is the m3u8 file and how the Videojs library work.
+It did take me some time to understand what m3u8 file is and how the Videojs library work.

 ## Usage